Home / Travel Europe / Travel Spain / 25 Best Things to do in Seville Spain + Free Sightseeing Map

 Outside Santa Cruz

 This is your ideal neighborhood for photography and a haven for those who love to wander and lose themselves in a new city.
-You will find something that will meet your eye or touch your soul.
-The neighborhood was walled during the Christian rule and away from the hum-drum of the royalty.
-But today is a beautiful place to enjoy a lovely afternoon or evening stroll.
+You will find something that will catch your eye or touch your soul.

-Today Barrio Santa Cruz is a touristy neighborhood, thanks to the cathedral and the many tapas bars in the area.
-Wander through the lanes of Santa Cruz – get lost, find your way while eating your heart out and photograph hidden gems along the way.
+Today, Barrio Santa Cruz is a touristy neighborhood, thanks to the cathedral and the many tapas bars in the area.
+Wander through the lanes of Santa Cruz – get lost, find your way while eating your heart out, and photograph hidden gems along the way.

-Walking tours in Santa Cruz Quarters
+Walking tours in Santa Cruz: the old Jewish Quarter

-Admire the mushrooms – Metropol Parasol at La Encarnación
+5. Admire the mushrooms – Metropol Parasol at La Encarnación

 Get the best 2 days in Seville Itinerary for your trip.
 Explore the UNESCO Heritage Sites, hidden gems, bohemian areas, tapas bar hopping, flamenco and more

 There is a museum located on the ground floor of the plaza square called the Antiquarian.
-You can climb the top of the Las Setas de la Encarnación to see great views of the city of Seville.
+You can climb to the top of the Las Setas de la Encarnación to see great views of the city of Seville.

-Explore Parque Santa Maria Luisa
+6. Explore Parque Santa Maria Luisa

-Santa Maria Luisa Park is a huge public park in Seville.
-In the late 19th century, the park grounds were given to the city to be re-built.
-Post-1911 and closer to the inaugural time of the 1929 World Expo (with the Plaza de Espana), the park was completely re-done.
+Post-1911 and closer to the inaugural time of the 1929 World Expo (with the Plaza de España), the park was completely re-done.
 What we see today at the Maria Luisa Park is the result of those renovations.

-Plaza de Espana is a beautiful complex located in Maria Lucia Park.
-The plaza was built in a unique architectural mix of Baroque, Renaissance and Moorish Revival styles to commemorate the rich cultural history of Seville.
+Plaza de España is a beautiful complex located in Maria Lucia Park.
+The plaza was built in a unique architectural mix of Baroque, Renaissance, and Moorish Revival styles to commemorate the rich cultural history of Seville.

 Plaza de Espanya Seville